beingsavithrai/beingsavithrai/README.md

 ### Hi there 👋

-**savithrai/savithrai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**savithrai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a project that is called WorldCupOnTheGo
+- 🔭 I’m currently working on a project that is called World Cup on the Go
 - 🌱 I’m currently learning ASP.net
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...